Victortaiwo57/Communication-Skill-Grader/README.md

 ## ✨ Features

-- ✅ Automated scoring from 0% to 100%
 - ✅ Grammar and spelling detection
 - ✅ Evaluation of clarity and tone
 - ✅ Feedback generation (optional)